sergeshustoff/dikt/README.md

 Limitations: all annotations required for generating functions should be available in the same file as generated function.
 It can use methods and constructors from outside, but not annotations, because adding and removing annotations in other files would not trigger recompilation for generated function and combined with incremental compilation it would cause errors.

 ### Why another DI?
-Variety is a good thing, and this library is a bit different from other available multiplatform solutions.
-It's not better, just different and might be more useful in some cases and less useful in others.
+DI.kt is smaller and simpler than some solutions, but it verifies dependency graph in compile time like a serious DI framework.
+DI.kt does not generate files during compilation, witch makes compilation faster (presumably, not tested).
+Because of its simplicity it might be useful for minimalistic DI in libraries and feature-modules, but it can be used in big project too.

 #### Other solutions: